Published on February 26, 2020 • 7 min read

 Asset Identification Number

-Location of Asset
+Location of Assset

 This is particularly important for businesses with operations across multiple sites. itemit allows customers to see the exact location of each item included on their list of fixed assets.
 This feature is incredibly helpful to companies managing assets across different locations, ensuring that everything, from furniture to machinery, is accounted for.
 So, if you are wondering, “Is furniture an asset?” then, well, yes, it is, of course.
 Equally important is knowing exactly where it is located within your premises.